-A distribution of \$333,333 was paid to the holder of the Company's Class D interests on May 15, 2007.
+A distribution of \$0.3 million was paid to the holder of the Company's Class D interests on May 15, 2007.

-On July 24, 2007, the Company declared a distribution for the second quarter of 2007 to the unitholders of record at August 7, 2007.
-The distribution will be paid to holders of common units and Class A units at a rate of \$0.4625 per unit.
-The distribution will not be paid to holders of Class F units or to the holders of common units issued in connection with the Amvest Acquisition.
-The distribution will be paid on August 14, 2007.
-See Note 15 for a discussion of the Amvest Acquisition.
+On August 14, 2007, the Company paid a distribution for the second quarter of 2007 to the unitholders of record at August 7, 2007.
+The distribution was paid to holders of common units and Class A units at a rate of \$0.4625 per unit.
+The distribution was not paid to holders of Class F units or to the holders of common units issued in connection with the Amvest acquisition.
+See Note 3 for a discussion of the Amvest acquisition.